zfutura/pyfacturx/README.md

 See the [Factur-X website (French)](https://www.factur-x.org/) or [FeRD website (German)](https://www.ferd-net.de/) for more information.

-Currently, this library supports writing XML files according Factur-X Version 1.0.06 (aka ZUGFeRD 2.2) in the profiles up to EN 16931 (Comfort).
+Currently, this library supports reading and writing XML files according to Factur-X Version 1.0.06 (aka ZUGFeRD 2.2) in the profiles up to EN 16931 (Comfort).

 Generally in scope of this library, but currently not supported are:

 * Extended and XRechnung profiles.
-* Reading Factur-X files (XML or PDF).
+* Reading PDF Factur-X files.
 * Embedding the XML in PDF files.

 ## Usage